 Table 2.
-Status of Prominent Dissidents/Other Metrics of the Uprising
+Status of Prominent Dissidents/Other Metrics

-Abdul Hadi al- Khawaja, founder of Bahrain Center for Human Rights Arrested April 9, 2011, was one of 13 prominent dissidents tried by state secur May 8, 2011, and sentenced to life in prison for conspiring to overthrow the go and for espionage on June 22, 2011.
-He conducted a hunger strike in prison in e but was force fed by Bahraini officials and remains alive.
-Daughters Zainab and I vernment have been repeatedly arrested for opposition activities and released, and have cabroad for their father's release and for the Shiite opposition generally.
-His bro Abdullah al-Khawaja, was sentenced in June 2011 to five years in prison. ampaigned Hassan Mushaima and Dr. Abduljalil Alsingace, Al Haq leaders Two of the 13 prominent dissidents tried by state security court May 8, 2011, s to life in prison on June 22, 2011.
-Sentence upheld September 4, 2012.
-Mushaim was one of the 31 whose citizenship was revoked in November 2012.
-Other prominent oppositionists sentenced on June 22, 2011 Along with the Khawaja brothers, Mushaima, and Alsingace, the June 22, 2011, so of nine other prominent dissidents were upheld on September 4, 2012, and real the Court of Cassation on January 8, 2013.
-Of the nine, four are sentenced to I prison-Abdulwahab Ahmed; Mohammad al-Saffaf; Abduljalil Mansour; and Said Ahmad.
-State Department said on September 4, 2012, it was "deeply troubled" upholding of the sentences. ffirmed by ife in Mirza Nabeel Rajab Successor to al-Khawaja as head of BCHR.
-Arrested February 15, 2012, for inci assembly and organizing unlicensed demonstrations, released, and rearrested or 2012.
-Sentenced on August 16, 2012, to three years in jail but, on December 1 sentence was reduced to two years on appeal.
-Released May 24, 2014.
-Rearrest October 2014 for online posts alleging security force links to the Islamic State. n April I, I, 2012, Sayed Yousif al- Muhafdha Member of the Bahrain Center for Human Rights, has catalogued and reported protests over social media.
-Arrested December 17, 2012, and detained for two November 2012.
-21 medical personnel from Salmaniya Medical Complex Twenty-one medical personnel were arrested in April 2011 and subsequently trinciting sectarian hatred, possession of illegal weapons, and forcibly occupying a building.
+Abdul Hadi al- Khawaja, founder of Bahrain Center for Human Rights Arrested April 9, 2011, was one of 13 prominent dissidents ("Bahrain 13") tried by state security court May 8, 2011, and sentenced to life in prison for conspiring to overthrow the government and for espionage on June 22, 2011.
+Daughters Zainab and Maryam also repeatedly arrested for opposition activities and have campaigned abroad for the opposition.
+A brother, Salah Abdullah, was sentenced in June 2011 to five years in prison.
+Al Haq leaders: Hassan Mushaima and Dr. Abduljalil Alsingace, Two of the "Bahrain 13" (see above).
+Mushaima's son was one of the 31 whose citizenship was revoked in November 2012.
+Alsingace hospitalized April 1 for hunger strike to protest alleged excessive use of force to quell unrest at Jaw prison on March 10, 2015.
+Other members of the "Bahrain 13" Among the nine other members of the "Bahrain 13," four are sentenced to life in prison-Abdulwahab Ahmed; Mohammad al-Saffaf; Abduljalil Mansour; and Said Mirza Ahmad.
+Nabeel Rajab Successor to al-Khawaja as head of BCHR.
+Arrested repeatedly for allegedly orchestrating anti-government activity.
+Currently serving two year sentence with appeals pending.
+21 medical personnel from Salmaniya Medical Complex Twenty-one medical personnel were arrested in April 2011 and tried for inciting sectarian hatred, possession of illegal weapons, and forcibly occupying a public building.
 The personnel argued that they were helping wounded protesters.
-The tried in a military court before the government announced their retrial in a civil All were eventually acquitted, most recently in late March 2013 by an appeals of However, they have not been able to regain their jobs at the medical center. public ey were lian court.
-Matar Matar and Jawad Fairuz, members of the COR, Ayatollah Najati brother, Jalal Fairuz, was another stripped of citizenship was revoked in Nov.
-2012 brother, Jalal Fairuz, was another stripped of citizenship, as was Shiite Ayatollah al-Najati.
-Najati was ordered expelled from Bahrain on April 23, 2014, for acting representative of Iraqi senior Ayatollah Ali al-Sistani "without permission."
-He is remains in Bahrain, however, as of August 2014.
-2. His Hussein g as a Deputy Secretary General of Wifaq, Khalil J. Marring General of Wifaq, Khalil J. Wifaq, Khalil J. Wifaq, Wi and al-Marzuq
+They were tried in a military court before the government announced their retrial in a civilian court.
+All were eventually acquitted, most recently in late March 2013. but have not regained their jobs.
+Matar Matar and Jawad Fairuz, members of the COR, Ayatollah Najati Arrested May 2, 2011, and released August 8, 2011.
+Matar formally acquitted on February 19, 2012.
+Fairuz was one of the 31 whose citizenship was revoked in Nov.
+2012.
+His brother, Jalal Fairuz, was another stripped of citizenship, as was Shiite Ayatollah Hussein al-Najati.
+Najati was ordered expelled from Bahrain on April 23, 2014, for acting as a representative of Iraqi senior Ayatollah Ali al-Sistani "without permission."
+Wifaq/Khalil al-Marzuq Arrested in September 2013 for "inciting terrorism," but released after 38 days and banned from leaving Bahrain.
+Was acquitted of all charges on June 25, 2014.
+Number killed About 100 Citizenship Revocations About 115 Number Arrested Approximately 3,000 total detentions since 2011.